spezold/fancy_barchart/README.md

 These assumptions have the following effects on the resulting plot:

-1. The **values** in a category and the categories in a bar are ultimately responsible for the bar's **length**.
+1. The **values** in a category and the categories in a bar ultimately determine the bar's **length**.
-2. The same **bar name** across groups results in the same **style**.
+2. Using the same **bar name** across groups results in the same **style**.
-3. The same **category name** across bars and groups results in the same **color**.
+3. Using the same **category name** across bars and groups results in the same **color**.

 ## Colors and styles

-Starting out from a pair of colors for each category (as defined via a `colormaps.ColorPairs` instance), different shades are applied to enable distinguishing the values within each category.
+Starting with a pair of colors for each category (as defined by a `colormaps.ColorPairs` instance), different shades are applied to distinguish the values within each category.

-Depending on the corresponding style of the bar (as defined via the `colormaps.Style` enum),
+The style of a bar is defined by the `colormaps.Style` enum:

-* categories are either *hatched* (`Style.HATCH`) as in "bar 1" above, meaning the two values of each color pair are alternated for successive values within the corresponding category; or
+* categories are either *hatched* (`Style.HATCH`) as in "bar 1" above, meaning the two colors of each pair are alternated for successive values within the corresponding category; or
-* a *gradient* is applied (`Style.GRADIENT`) as in "bar 2" above, meaning a smooth transition between the two values of each color pair is produced, spanning all values withing the corresponding category.
+* a *gradient* is applied (`Style.GRADIENT`) as in "bar 2" above, meaning a smooth transition between the two colors of each pair is produced, spanning all values withing the corresponding category.

 By default, `matplotlib`'s ["tab20"](https://matplotlib.org/stable/users/explain/colors/colormaps.html#qualitative)
 colormap is used, which already provides suitable color pairs.
-However, custom color pairs can likewise be created from arbitrary `matplotlib.ListedColormap` instances; namely, by defining a `colormaps.Target`, which consists of a suitable target color (e.g. black or white) and an opacity, i.e. a weight for mixing the target color into each color of the colormap to produce each pair's secondary color.
+However, custom color pairs can also be created from arbitrary `matplotlib.ListedColormap` instances with unpaired colors by defining a `colormaps.Target`.
+A `Target` consists of a suitable target color (e.g. black or white) and an opacity, which is a weight that determines how much of the target color is mixed into each color of the colormap to produce the pair's secondary color.

 ## Built with